MarkJohnstoneGitHub/VBA-IDictionary/README.md

 The Dictionary.Create has three optional parameters:

- - dictionaryType : Specifies which IDictionary implementation to create. i.e. ScriptingDictionary or DictionaryKeyValuePairs.
+ - dictionaryType : Specifies which IScriptingDictionary implementation to create. i.e. ScriptingDictionary or DictionaryKeyValuePairs.
 Default is the IScriptingDictionaryType.isdtScriptingDictionary.

  - compareMethod  : Specifies how string keys are handled either case sensitive or ignore case.
 Default value is vbBinaryCompare.